 Think deeply about your passions, your qualifications, and your strengths before diving into this world.
 Counselling may be hard to define but the rewards are concrete and lasting.
 If you still think it’s for you, then there’s no time like the present to get started.

 If you’re passionate about becoming a counsellor in BC, a profession which I wholeheartedly recommend, it makes sense to talk to someone in the field first.
-You can contact Well Beings Counselling by booking a session with one of our head clinicians who can give you the insight and expertise you need to make the best decision possible.
+You can contact Well Beings Counselling by booking a session with one of our counsellors in Vancouver who can give you the insight and expertise you need to make the best decision possible.